AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2022-06-15-SDR-Microplate-Respirometry-Protocol.md

 - Presens Oxy-10 Sensor Dish Reader
 - Connectors

+*Note that light is only used for photosynthesis measurements, but keep in mind that the oxygen spots are highly variable under light and we recommend measuring photosynthesis using sensor probes or other options in which the oxygen spots are not upward facing.*

 ## 2. Prepare larvae

 - Take larvae out of the squaricals and rinse them in filtered seawater to clean any debris off of them
-- Based on previous respirometry trials by AH, 5 P. acuta larvae per well or 6 M. capitata larvae per well will give good signals
+- Based on previous respirometry trials by AH, 5 P. acuta larvae per well or 6 M. capitata larvae per well will give consistent signals
 - Use a glass transfer pipette to transfer some larvae into a 6 or 24 well plate and separate them out so you can get 5-6 larvae.
 Count them and put them into small “bubbles” of water.

 ## 3. Calibrate oxygen spots